BOARD OF DIRECTORS

 Quality Management Committee

 Silvia Valerio (she/ella), Testing and Linkage to Care Coordinator, firstname.lastname@example.org

 Silvia Valerio has been an HIV positive activist since 1991.
 She has been working in the HIV field since 1997.
 Silvia has experience working with the Latinx Community, offering prevention and education services for the LGBT and HIV positive community.
 For more than 23 years Silvia has offered different programs and services at Bienestar, including peer navigation and support, prevention and counseling for positives, and linkage to care for newly diagnosed individuals.
 In 2001 Silvia was a spokesperson for the national Social Marketing campaign “HIV STOPS WITH ME,” aimed at preventing new infections and to reduce the HIV/AIDS stigma.

 From 2008 to 2010 Silvia lead the Client Services Department at BIENESTAR and was part of adherence research for HIV positive MSM in antiretroviral therapy as a research interviewer in collaboration with Charles Drew University and Children’s Hospital of Boston.
 From 2012-2017 Silvia was part of the TransActivate project, part of a HRSA special project for the Latina transgender community in LA County.

 In addition to that, Silvia has experience as a community organizer in various leadership roles.
 She has conducted a skill building program for the Latinx Community recently diagnosed with HIV/AIDS.
 This program is called Caminando Juntos.
 This Program focuses on self esteem, spirituality and personal development as ways to live healthy with HIV.
-Currently Silvia is a volunteer peer ambassador’s program coordinator, and Linkage to care which includes ADAP enrollment, and COVID-19 awareness in the Latinx community.
+Currently Silvia is the Testing and Linkage to Care Coordinator. which includes ADAP enrollment, and COVID-19 awareness in the Latinx community.